What is South Korea Famous for?

 #5 Fashion trends

-Shanghai and Bangkok make good efforts to compete, but Seoul Fashion Week is the place to be every fall.
+Shanghai and Bangkok make reasonable efforts to compete, but Seoul Fashion Week is the place to be every fall.
 Even just walking around the palaces of Seoul, you’ll see how seriously Koreans of all ages take their appearances, from clothing and accessories to makeup and hairstyles.

 Take a walk in the neighborhoods of Hongdae and Gangnam any evening of the week, and you’ll get a sense of how much Korean fashion now influences not only the rest of Asia, but Los Angeles, New York, Paris, and beyond.